María José (1995 TV series)

 María José is a Mexican telenovela produced by Juan Osorio for Televisa in 1995.

-Claudia Ramírez and Arturo Peniche starred as protagonists, while Ana Patricia Rojo starred as main antagonist.
+Claudia Ramírez and Arturo Peniche starred as protagonists, while Ana Patricia Rojo starred as the main antagonist.

 Plot

-María José is a beautiful and humble young woman who has had to work doing housework.
-His father Serafín is very ill and her mother Rosario, died long ago.
+María José is a beautiful and humble young woman who has had to work as domestic help to support herself and her ailing father, Serafín.
+Her mother Rosario had died long ago.
 Carlos Alberto is the only son of Raúl Almazán and Piedad and has always been a spoiled child.